UNCG-CSE/Poststorm_Imagery/docs/reports/progress_report_31-10-2019.md

 For hypothesis testing, I have seperated the data into two parts.
 One part contains images with 300 dpi resolution and another part contains images with 96 dpi resolution.
 Then I calculated the mean and standard deviation for each type of resolutions.
 I used two sample t-test for the hypothesis testing.
 Null hypothesis is checking if the image size mean is same between 300 and 96 dpi resolution images.
 I ploted the data and their mean together to see if the mean for both data are same or not.
 Then I calculated the p-value for my t-test.
 Since the p-value was smaller than the 95% confidence level, I rejected the null hypothesis.

-For correlation and cooveriance, I calculated the correlatio and covariance of image size and resolution.
+For correlation and covariance, I calculated the correlatio and covariance of image size and resolution.
 Then I ploted the data to see if their is any correlation between size and resolution.
 Found that their is very little position correlation between size and resolution.

 **Time:** 34 - 36 hours